 In addition to basic services required for all US Program Sponsors, these additional benefits are unique to MESA participants:

-- “SPRIG” grants for Hosts to develop collaborative projects with their Stewards
+- “SPRIG” mini-grants for education-based Hosts to develop collaborative projects with their Stewards

-- “SPRIG” grant eligibility for Stewards to develop community projects upon return home
+- “SPRIG” mini-grant eligibility for Steward alumni to develop community projects upon return home

-- Farm conference and workshop reimbursements for Stewards
+- Farm conference and workshop reimbursements ( up to $150/Steward)

 - Tour, training and volunteer opportunities with MESA’s global network